-3 Credits How costs are determined in industry.
+How costs are determined in industry.
 Cost control and its functions.
 The supervisor's responsibility for costs.
-Factors in cost control; costs, materials, waste, salvage, quality control, quantity control, control merit rating, promotion, transfer and training for responsibility.
+Factors in cost control; costs, materials, waste, salvage, quality control, quantity control, control of time.

 9.516 Supervisor's Responsibility for Management of Personnel